10 Principles Of Navigation Design And Why Quality Navigation Is So Critical

 Freelance Globalnav

-• Global Navigation - this is navigation that runs across the top and bottom of every page, containing links to the major sections of that website.
+• Global Navigation – this refers to navigation that runs across the top and bottom of every page, containing links to the major sections of that website.

 • "Home" is the convention for the name of the overall homepage.

-• "Contact" or "Contact Us" contains contact details such as email, telephone, address, location details.
+• “Contact” or “Contact Us” contains contact details such as email, telephone, address, or location details.

 Cold Storage Supermarket Online